jdt3969/email-grabber/README.md

 > A note from your friendly neighborhood [spider-man]

-This is by no means a surefire way and all results should be checked with Rapportive
+This is by no means a surefire way and all results should be checked.
+For ease, use the -b or --browser-check option to open a browser window to the found person's url for quick verification.

 ### Future Updates